Indrikoterio/suiron/README.md

 goal     := MakeGoal(mother, June, child)
 ```

-Please refer to [suiron/variable.go](suiron/variable.go) and [suiron/goal.go](suiron/goal.go).
+Please refer to [variable.go](suiron/variable.go) and [goal.go](suiron/goal.go).

-LogicVar() returns two values, a Suiron logic variable and a parsing error, if there is an error.
+LogicVar() returns two values, a Suiron variable and a parsing error, if there is an error.
 In a source file of facts and rules, the goal above would be written:

 ```
 mother(June, $Child).
 ```

-The <i>anonymous variable</i> must also begin with a dollar sign: $\_ .
+The [anonymous](suiron/anonymous.go) variable must also begin with a dollar sign: $\_ .
 A simple underscore '\_' is treated as an atom.
 Below is an example a rule which contains an anonymous variable:

 ```
 voter($P) :- $P = person($_, $Age), $Age >= 18.